-As explained in detail in (Rose K., Deterministic Annealing for Clustering, Compression, Classification, Regression, and Related Optimization Problems, 1998), the temperature T can be interpreted as a distance scale so that gradually reducing the temperature T in equations (2.5) and (2.6) corresponds to increasing resolution when one considers distance structure.
+As explained in detail in (Rose K., Deterministic Annealing for Clustering, Compression, Classification, Regression, and Related Optimization Problems, 1998), the temperature T can be interpreted as a distance scale so that gradually reducing the temperature T in equations (2.5) and (2.6) corresponds to increasing resolution with which one considers distance structure.

-Our parallel implementations of equations (2.5) and (2.6) are quite mature, and have been used extensively (Fox, Bae, Ekanayake, Qiu, & Yuan, 2008) (Fox, et al., 2009), although there is ongoing activity to improve the overall infrastructure to support the many linked runs needed.
+Our parallel implementations of equations (2.5) and (2.6) are quite mature and have been used extensively although there is ongoing activity in improving the overall infrastructure to support the many linked runs needed.
 There are also some sophisticated options in these methods that are still being implemented.
-Figure 7 indicates that we perform manual hierarchical analyses already but, as explained in the next subsection, we propose to build on current technology to dramatically improve the scaling to large numbers of sequences, which is currently limited by $O(N^2)$ complexity for all stages of the processing pipeline (Figure 1).
+Figure 7 illustrates that we perform manual hierarchical analyses already but as explained in the next subsection, we propose to build on current technology to dramatically improve the scaling to large numbers of sequences which is currently limited by $O(N^2)$ complexity of all stages of the processing pipeline in Figure 1.